 Chance fractures later became known as “seat-belt fractures” or “seat-belt injuries” as it was the most common cause after the advent of lap seat belts in cars.
 A head-on collision would cause the passenger wearing a lap-belt to suddenly be flexed at the waist, thus creating tremendous stress on the posterior elements of the vertebra.

-Most of the vehicles now have combination of shoulder and lap belts.
-With this switch Chance fractures have become less associated with automobile injuries.
+Most of the vehicles now have a combination of shoulder and lap belts.
+With this switch, Chance fractures have become less associated with automobile injuries.
 Most Chance fractures now result from falls or crush type injuries where the thorax is acutely hyperflexed.